shybu9/TRY-HACK-ME/Agent-sudo/README.md

 ```

 <br>
-* Rather i have searched for google regarding this right.
+* Rather i have searched for google regarding this right.<br>

 * I end up using the same command after getting CVE: details on google.
 ![agent rootflag](https://user-images.githubusercontent.com/112984045/200226962-1c1b493b-a26b-4f54-a154-d7f77fbe2dde.png)
 <br> ~ We have successfully escalated to root and captured the flag.
 * At last the name of Agent R is revealed, which even i was curious to know.

+`DO SUBMIT YOUR FLAG TO COMPLETE THE TASK`

+### FOR ANY DOUBTS OR SUGGESTIONS DO WRITE TO shy.bu9@gmail.com